aman-wadhwa/MusicRecommender/README.md

-# Image to Song Recommender - Frontend
+# Image to Song Recommender

 A beautiful web interface for the Image to Song Recommender project.
 Upload an image and get personalized song recommendations based on the detected emotion and scene!

 ## Features

-- 🖼️ **Image Upload**: Drag and drop or click to upload images
+- **Image Upload**: Drag and drop or click to upload images
-- 🎭 **AI Analysis**: Detects face emotions and scene context
+- **AI Analysis**: Detects face emotions and scene context and detects objects
-- 🎵 **Music Recommendations**: Get top 20 song recommendatio
+- **Music Recommendations**: Get top 20 song recommendatio
-- 🔗 **Spotify Links**: Direct links to play songs on Spotify
+- **Spotify Links**: Direct links to play songs on Spotify

 ## Setup